Alexander John Forsyth

-Alexander John Forsyth (28 December 1768 – 11 June 1843) was a Scottish Church of Scotland minister who first successfully used fulminating (or 'detonating') chemicals to prime gunpowder in fire-arms thereby creating what became known as percussion ignition.
+Alexander John Forsyth (28 December 1768 – 11 June 1843) was a Scottish Church of Scotland minister, who first successfully used fulminating (or 'detonating') chemicals to prime gunpowder in fire-arms thereby creating what became known as percussion ignition.

 Life

-He was born in the manse at Belhelvie the son of Rev James Forsyth (d.1790), and his wife, Isabella Syme.
+He was born in the manse at the son of Rev James Forsyth (d.
+1790), and his wife, Isabella Syme.
 He studied at King's College, Aberdeen graduating MA in 1786.
 He succeeded his father as minister of his home town in 1791.

 Forsyth took out a British patent for locks utilising fulminates in 1807.
-Despite the patent being in force, several British gunsmiths, most notably Joseph Manton, invented other forms of detonating gunlocks ignition in order to evade Forsyth's patent, which would not expire until 1821.
+Despite the patent being in force, several British gunsmiths, most notably Joseph Manton, invented other forms of detonating gunlocks in order to evade Forsyth's patent, which would not expire until 1821.
 Forsyth continually protected his patent between 1807 and 1821 in Britain with legal action.
 He fought cases against Joseph Egg, Collinson Hall, Isaac Riviere, Joseph Vicars, and Joseph Manton (twice).
 The most notorious of these attempted patent evasions was Manton's 'pellet lock' patented 29 Feb 1816, which importantly worked with a hollow nipple - a feature invented by Hall which became mainstream later.
 Manton's pellet lock patent was decided in court to be an infringement of Forsyth's patent.
 The pellet lock had not been a great success, but Manton's tube lock was a much better device.
 Manton patented it on 3 August 1818, which Forsyth also challenged successfully.
 However, despite conceding legal defeat, Manton continued to produce them and finally negotiated licensing terms which led to Forsyth's company deciding to license the use of locks using fulminates to a number of other gunmakers from the Autumn of 1819, 18 months before the expiry of the patent.